People

 Graduate Assistant - Learning Design

-Thao (she/her) is a first-year MA student in the Second Language Studies department at the University of Hawaiʻi at Mānoa is her second semester.
+Thao (she/her) is currently a MA student in the Second Language Studies department at the University of Hawaiʻi at Mānoa.
 She holds a BA in Economics from the Foreign Trade University in Ho Chi Minh City, Vietnam.
 She taught VIET101 in Fall 2022 at UH Manoa and loves to facilitate students’ Vietnamese learning via various technology-based pedagogical practices in the classroom.
 In her free time, Thao enjoys making and editing short videos about her daily life and exploring new technology.

 Graduate Assistant - Learning Design